lemlac/mulem/docs/reference.md

 Structs are product types—or in other words—plain data containers.
 They cannot extend other structs but can *embed* members of other structs. *(See [Embedding and Visibility](#embedding-and-visibility).)*

+Being product types, structs are defined with `*` for each member.
+This is the same notation as a product type like `int * float * char`.
+Adding a name before a type like `* name: str` puts that item in a named member, otherwise it gets put into the next positional member like a tuple starting at `.0`.

 ```mulem
 MyStruct ::
     * name: str